ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 logistics, it's easy for candidate experience to suffer and for hiring costs to rise.
 This is a universal problem, and several high-quality, off-the- shelf Applicant Tracking System (ATS) solutions have been developed at various price points and levels of sophistication to address this problem.

- e guidance here is simple: choose and onboard an ATS early.
+The guidance here is simple: choose and onboard an ATS early.
 Don t wait until your process is already underwater to take action.
 Train your team, require widespread adoption of the system, and set expectations for its use with HR, hiring managers, and interviewers.

 SELLING CANDIDATES